MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Proposed Method

 \subsection{Image Feature Extraction}

-Inspired by the success of PCQA methods via utilizing the image modality \cite{liu2021pqa,yang2020predicting}, we propose to use a 2D image encoder for feature extraction. $N_{I}$ image projections are rendered from the distorted colored point clouds from random viewpoints but with a fixed viewing distance to keep the texture consistent.
-Considering that the perceived texture visual quality varies at different scales \cite{wang2003multiscale,sun2021deep}, we propose to use hierarchical 2D CNN backbones to make use of multi-scale quality-aware features to better model the human perception of texture quality.
-Assume that the 2D CNN backbone has $j$ layers, the hierarchical features can be described as:
+$N_{I}$ image projections are rendered from the distorted colored point clouds from a defined circular pathway with a fixed viewing distance to keep the texture consistent as shown in Fig. \ref{fig:image}:

-where $\theta_{I}(\cdot)$ represents the hierarchical image encoder, $\oplus(\cdot)$ indicates the concatenation operation, $\rm{GAP}(\cdot)$ represents the global average pooling operation, $L_{k}(x)$ stands for the feature maps obtained from $k$-th layer, and $\alpha_{k}(x)$ denotes the average pooled features from $L_{k}(x)$.
-Then we embed the rendered 2D images into quality-aware space with the hierarchical 2D image encoder:
+where the pathway is centered on the point cloud's geometry center, $R$ indicates the fixed viewing distance and the $N_{I}$ image projections are captured with intervals of $\frac{2\pi}{N_{I}}$.
+The projections are rendered with the assistance of Open3D \cite{zhou2018open3d}.
+Then we embed the rendered 2D images into quality-aware space with the 2D image encoder:

 where $F_{I}^{t} \in \mathbb{R}^{1 \times C_{I}}$ denotes the quality-aware embedding for the $t$-th image projection $I_{t}$, $C_{I}$ represents the number of output channels of the 2D image encoder $\theta_{I}(\cdot)$, and $\widetilde{F}_{I} \in \mathbb{R}^{1 \times C_{I}}$ is the pooled results after average fusion.